This is a page within the www.staffshomeguard.co.uk website. To see full contents, go to SITE MAP.

 earlier days of the local units' life and work, from

-the winter of 1940/1941 and for a year or two later:
+the winter of 1940/1941 and for a year or two later.

-this includes drill and bayonet training at
+This record shows scenes of drill and bayonet training at

 Little Aston Hall stables, the